LowGravityPL/raccoonwp.github.io/pages/recipes.md

 ```
 composer require ekandreas/bladerunner
 ```

-Afterwards navigate to the theme directory and proceed with removal of `Timber::render` function calls as well as all `[filename].twig` templates.

 #### How to remove Extended CPTs
 If you do not want to use Extended CPTs feature please you should remove the library from your projec dependencies.